-For more information about the health benefits that local employers must offer under regulations established by the Affordable Care Act, see this document provided by the Rhode Island Department of Health.
+For more information about the health coverage benefits that local employers must offer under regulations established by the Affordable Care Act, see this document provided by the Rhode Island Department of Health.

-Insurance must also meet affordability standards, including limits on premium expenses and requiring the plan to cover a set level of potential subscriber costs.
+Employer-sponsored insurance must also meet affordability standards, including limits on premium expenses and requiring the plan to cover a set level of potential subscriber costs.
 Some states have added other provisions to the list of mandated benefits.
 In Rhode Island, insurers must offer these additional services:

-While small businesses (with fewer than fifty workers) don’t have an obligation to offer health insurance to their employees, they may want to.
-Health insurance is a top wish-list perk for employees and l recruits.
+While small businesses (with fewer than fifty workers) don’t have an obligation to offer health insurance to their eligible employees, they may want to.
+Health insurance is a top wish-list perk for full-time employees and recruits.
 The U.S. Bureau of Labor Statistics estimates that almost half of small businesses offer insurance to their workforce, but enrollment is low.
-That might be because the workers get coverage from another source or find the cost too high.
+That might be because the workers get health coverage from another source or find the cost too high.

 Rhode Island requires employers with an average of eighteen or more workers to offer paid sick leave.
 Employees earn one hour of sick time for every 35 hours they work.
 Smaller companies must also provide sick leave but do not have to pay workers for the time off.
 In either case, employees can accrue up to forty hours per year.
-In addition, Rhode Island offers paid family leave, referred to as temporary caregiver insurance, for four weeks to care for a new child or a seriously ill family member.
+In addition, Rhode Island offers paid family health insurance, referred to as temporary caregiver insurance, for four weeks to care for a new child or a seriously ill family member.

-The Affordable Care Act, perhaps more commonly known by the nickname Obamacare, has changed a number of rules regarding how group benefits are administered and implemented.
-In order to maximize your business’ cost efficiency, it’s important to understand the new opportunities available under this act, as well as some new challenges you may face.
+The Affordable Care Act, perhaps more commonly known by the nickname Obamacare, has changed a number of rules regarding how group coverage benefits are administered.
+In order to maximize your business’ cost efficiency, it’s important to understand the new opportunities available under the Affordable Care Act, as well as some new challenges you may face.
 That’s where our experience comes in.

 For a better understanding of what your employees are looking for in their healthcare benefits, take a look at the Learn the Basics page on HealthSourceRI – Rhode Island’s official state healthcare marketplace.

-Do you need a group health plan for your Rhode Island-based business?
+Do you need a group plan for your Rhode Island-based business?
 If so, call Taylor Online Benefits today to learn how you can offer your employees a cost-effective healthcare and benefits package that meets their needs and propels your business forward.
 Get started right away with a FREE cost estimate!